-We are not currently accepting applications for the fast-track detective development programme.
-If this is the career for you, however, register your interest in future opportunities by emailing email@example.com and we will contact you when we are next recruiting.
+We are not currently accepting applications for our Fast-Track Detective Development programme.
+If you think this is the career for you, and are a degree-holder, please register your interest in future opportunities.

 Are you looking for a role which is demanding, diverse and incredibly rewarding?
 Where you can uncover the truth and achieve justice?

 Our new and exciting degree-holders Fast-Track Detective Development Programme is your opportunity to become a fully accredited detective in just two years; helping us achieve our policing priorities of preventing and responding to crime, helping and protecting vulnerable people and using your skills to bring justice for victims.